 It is the County's policy to permit certain employees to accumulate earned but unused vacation and sick pay benefits.
-All vested vacation and sick pay is accrued when incurred in the government-wide and fiduciary fund financial statements.
+All vested vacation and sick pay is accrued when incurred in the government-wide financial statements.
 A liability for these amounts is reported in governmental funds only if they have matured, for example, as a result of employee resignations and retirements.
-At June 30, 2020, the County did not report a liability on the governmental funds balance sheet for compensated absences, pursuant to GASB 34.
+At June 30, 2022, the County did not report a liability on the governmental funds Balance Sheet for compensated absences, pursuant to GASB 34.